Downhill Lie

 Analyze the “Lie”

-Your “lie” is how your ball rests on the grass or sand.
-The ball can lay or lie sitting up or be well into the grass or even buried.
+Your “lie” is how your ball rests on the grass or sand and determines the type of should play.
+The ball can lie sitting up or sit down into the grass or even buried.
 Understanding your lie and what shot is possible for each lie is critical to better golf.
 For example, if you have a ways to go to the target and your ball is buried in the rough you may only be able to advance it the farthest with a high lofted club as a less lofted club may not hit the ball in the air.